NotRobiin/challenges/README.md

-# Python practice
+# Coding challenges

-Simple history of python excercises.
+Simple history of excercises.
-All files are named after the challenge name on edabit.com/challenges. https://edabit.com/user/N3tLQqsAyo76aDBh4
+All files are named after the challenge name on edabit.com/challenges.

+https://edabit.com/user/N3tLQqsAyo76aDBh4